 Strawberry tiramisu

 While I absolute love a good tiramisu, it is not a very light dessert.
-You do need to leave some room in your stomach after a meal.
+You do need to leave some space in your stomach after a meal.
 I will not tell you that this strawberry tiramisu is super light.
 It isn’t really.
-But it does feel a lot lighter than the original tiramisu will do.
-Partly due to the use of the strawberries, which give it that extra summer and fruity flavor.
+But it does feel a lot lighter than the traditional tiramisu will do.
+Partly due to the use of the strawberries, which give it that extra summer and fruity twist.

 Fresh and summery

 You will want to make this strawberry tiramisu at the time of year when strawberries are most delicious.
-That probably varies per country.
+When it is strawberry season probably varies per country.
 Here in the Netherlands the strawberries are best in summer, when they have grown outside in the sun.
-There is nothing that beats the flavor or those delicious fragrant red fruits.
+There is nothing that beats the flavor or those delicious fragrant juicy strawberries.
 Have you ever noticed that you can tell if a strawberry is good by just smelling them?

 Growing up I spend many summers picking strawberries to earn a bit of extra income.
 It wasn’t easy, sitting on your knees all day long in the burning sunshine, but as a reward I got to eat strawberries.
 Not that my boss knew we did that though.
 Pretty sure he wouldn’t be happy with us eating more than our fair share of the goods.
 Having said that; we didn’t earn a lot of money so those extra strawberries were some additional pay.